hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/SmartContractDev/03-Test-And-Debug-Reference.md

 ```

 The first is used when the peer is completely controlling the chaincode.
 The second `start:server-nontls` starts in the Chaincode-as-a-service mode (without using TLS).
 The command
-is very similar `fabric-chainmcode-node server` rather than `fabric-chaincode-node start`.
+is very similar `fabric-chaincode-node server` rather than `fabric-chaincode-node start`.
 Two options are provided here, these are the network address the chaincode
  will listen on and its id. (aside when the Peer runs the chaincode, it does pass extra options, but they aren't seen in the package.json)

 The third `start:server` adds the required TLS configuration, but is otherwise the same.
-The forth `start:server-debug` is the same as the non-TLS case, but includes the environment variable required to get Node.js to open a port to allow a debugger to connect remotely.
+The fourth `start:server-debug` is the same as the non-TLS case, but includes the environment variable required to get Node.js to open a port to allow a debugger to connect remotely.

 ### Java